Ancient & Roman

 Service Record Timeline

-Please note that this does not include the yachts that the floating bridge has collided with, nor the cars that have had damaged bumpers and exhausts disembarking from the vessel.
+Please note that this does not include the numerous yachts that the floating bridge has collided with or snagged with the chain, nor the cars that have had damaged bumpers and exhausts disembarking from the vessel.

 - 13 May 2017 – Floating Bridge 6 launched.